Layer 2 Tunneling Protocol: Windows implementation

 Windows has had native support (configurable in control panel) for L2TP since Windows 2000.
 Windows Vista added 2 alternative tools, an MMC snap-in called "Windows Firewall with Advanced Security" (WFwAS) and the "netsh advfirewall" command-line tool.
 One limitation with both of the WFwAS and netsh commands is that servers must be specified by IP address.
 Windows 10 added the "Add-VpnConnection" and "Set-VpnConnectionIPsecConfiguration" PowerShell commands.
 A registry key must be created on the client and server if the server is behind a NAT-T device.

 L2TP in ISPs' networks

 L2TP is often used by ISPs when internet service over for example ADSL or cable is being resold.
 From the end user, packets travel over a wholesale network service provider's network to a server called a Broadband Remote Access Server (BRAS), a protocol converter and router combined.
 On legacy networks the path from end user customer premises' equipment to the BRAS may be over an ATM network.

 From there on, over an IP network, an L2TP tunnel runs from the BRAS (acting as LAC) to an LNS which is an edge router at the boundary of the ultimate destination ISP's IP network.
-See example of reseller ISPs using L2TP.